fescobar/allure-docker-service/README.md

 Just it has left 1 step more.
 You have to mount your `allure-results` directory to the container.

+NOTE:
-NOTE: You can have this directory anywhere.
-The important is your project must generate results in that directory.
+- The `${PWD}/allure-results` directory could be in anywhere on your machine.
+Your project must generate results in that directory.
+- The `/app/allure-results` directory is inside of the container.
+You must not change this directory, otherwise, the container won't detect the new changes.

 ### Docker
 Docker Image: https://hub.docker.com/r/frankescobar/allure-docker-service/